aws-samples/sample-clickstream-anomaly-detection/README.md

 ## Installation

-### One-Click Deployment
+### Provision AWS resources

-This solution is designed for **one-click deployment** using AWS CloudFormation.
-The CloudFormation template automatically handles all infrastructure provisioning and CDK deployment.
+This solution is designed for **IaC deployment** using AWS CloudFormation.
+The CloudFormation template automatically handles most of the infrastructure provisioning and CDK deployment.

 1. **Deploy the CloudFormation template**:
    - Navigate to the AWS CloudFormation console in your AWS account